unbound-control(8) unbound 1.17.1 unbound-control(8)

 The number of dnscrypt queries that did not find a shared secret

 in the cache.
-The can be use to compute the shared secret hi-
+This can be used to compute the shared secret hi-

 trate.